TAMM: Tensor Algebra for Many-body Methods: TAMM FRAMEWORK

-This section summarized tensor algebra interface as an embedded domain specific language (eDSL) into the TAMM framework.
-By implementing an eDSL, we were able to have separation of concerns for developing scientific applications.
-While the high level tensor abstractions allowed domain scientists to implement their algorithms using a representation close to mathematical formulation, it also allowed framework developers to test various different optimization schemes on the underlying constructs (i.e., different data distribution schemes, operation execution on accelerators, use of different PGAS systems etc.) which we will be detailing in the coming section.
+This section \textblack{summarizes} the tensor algebra interface as an embedded domain-specific language (eDSL) in the TAMM framework.
+By implementing an eDSL, we were able to \textblack{separate} concerns for developing scientific applications.
+While the high-level tensor abstractions allowed domain scientists to implement their algorithms using a representation close to mathematical formulation, it also allowed framework developers to test various different optimization schemes on the underlying constructs (i.e., different data distribution schemes, operation execution on accelerators, use of different PGAS systems\textblack{,} etc.)\textblack{,} which we will detail in the coming section.